samumantha/instructor-training/content/learners.md

 ![Novice, Competent Practitioner, Expert](img/skill-level.png)

-Participants in ENCCS workshops are usually *competent practitioners*.
+Participants in HPC training workshops are usually *competent practitioners*.
 They already write code and know what additional tools or techniques they need to learn to accomplish their goals.

 As will be further discussed in the episode on [Lesson design](lesson-design.md),